UtkarshBhavsar/Pizza/README.md

 Re-enter new password: password
 ```

-4) Now, ".keystore" file is created in "Users/[username]/.keystore"
+4) Now, ".keystore" is created in root directory for user e.g "Users/[username]/.keystore"

 ###Configuration for Tomacat:-